Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Ablation Studies

 This ablation study evaluates whether alternative neighborhood construction strategies can improve pose estimation performance beyond the standard $k$-NN formulation, as reported in Table~\ref{tab:knn_comparison}.
+Three alternative neighborhood definitions are considered: \begin{enumerate}[label=\arabic*.,wide, labelindent=0pt] \item \textbf{Soft $k$-NN:} Edges are weighted based on feature or spatial similarity rather than hard neighborhood membership, allowing smoother information propagation and robustness to noisy correspondences. \item \textbf{Radius $k$-NN:} Nodes are connected if their distance lies within a fixed radius, resulting in adaptive neighborhood sizes that depend on local point density. \item \textbf{Mutual $k$-NN:} An edge between two nodes is retained only if each lies within the other’s $k$-nearest neighbors, enforcing bidirectional consistency and reducing spurious connections. \end{enumerate}

-\textbf{Experimental Overview}: Three alternative neighborhood definitions are considered: \begin{itemize} \item \textbf{Soft $k$-NN:} Edges are weighted based on feature or spatial similarity rather than hard neighborhood membership, allowing smoother information propagation and robustness to noisy correspondences. \item \textbf{Radius $k$-NN:} Nodes are connected if their distance lies within a fixed radius, resulting in adaptive neighborhood sizes that depend on local point density. \item \textbf{Mutual $k$-NN:} An edge between two nodes is retained only if each lies within the other’s $k$-nearest neighbors, enforcing bidirectional consistency and reducing spurious connections. \end{itemize}
+From the results in Table~\ref{tab:knn_comparison}, it can be inferred that graph-based models exhibit clear sensitivity to neighborhood definitions.
+Soft $k$-NNs perform best for the GCN+GAT architectures, suggesting that attention mechanisms benefit from smoothly weighted neighborhood interactions.
+Mutual and radius $k$-NN achieves the best results for GIN\_Sumpool and GAT+GCN models, highlighting the importance of enforcing symmetric neighborhood relationships to suppress noisy correspondences.
+Overall, this ablation demonstrates that while baseline point-based models remain unaffected by graph topology, GNNs significantly benefit from tailored neighborhood construction strategies, with different architectures favoring different forms of locality enforcement.